Quick Facts and Pricing

 - $495 Full day trips, 1-2 anglers

-$500 per angler/per day multi day float/camp trips
+$500 per angler/per day, multi day camp/lodge trip – double occupancy

 - We are proponents of swinging flies with two handed/spey rods on all our steelhead trips and are more than happy to provide personal instruction on becoming proficient with them.
 What we generally recommend is spey rods 6-9wt. depending on season with compact Skagit or Scandi heads and various sinking tips.